JNRowe/hubugs/doc/templates.rst

 .. data:: full(bool)

-   True, if the user provided the :option:`gh_bugs show -f` option
+   True, if the user provided the :option:`hubugs show -f` option

 .. data:: patch(str)

-   The content found at the location in :attr:`Bug.patch_url`, if the user provided the :option:`gh_bugs show -p` option
+   The content found at the location in :attr:`Bug.patch_url`, if the user provided the :option:`hubugs show -p` option

 Edit group
 ''''''''''